mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

     - Best for: images & docs -> browser, storing files for distr access, streaming video & audio, storing data for backup/restore/DR/archival, storing data for analysis
     - Blob objects can be accessed through their URL using various languages
     - Azure calls "containers" ~ AWS Bucket
-    - **Blob Storage Tiers** - To manage costs for data storage, you can set a retention period and frequency of access
+    - **Block Blob Storage Tiers** - To manage costs for data storage, you can set a retention period and frequency of access
         - Hot: Optimized for storing data that is accessed frequently (website)
-        - Cool: Optimized for data that is infrequently accessed and stored for at least 30 days
+        - Cool: Optimized for data that is infrequently accessed and stored for at least 30 days  (short term backups & dr data)
         - Cold: rarely accessed data you want to keep for at least 90 days
-        - Archive: data that is rarely accessed and has flexible latency
+        - Archive: data that is rarely accessed and has flexible latency  - kept for min of 180 days
         - NOTE: hot & cool can be set at account level, archive isn't avail at account level
         - NOTE: hot/cool/archive can be set at blob level - during or after upload
-        - NOTE: Archive offers lowest storage costs, but higher costs to pull data, cool storage is between
+        - NOTE: Archive offers lowest storage costs, but higher costs to pull data, cool storage is between.
+The min days is there because you can get charged an early deletion penalty
 - **Azure file share**: managed file shares for sharing data across multiple machines/services (for cloud/on-prem)
     - Offers Server Message Block (SMB) (accessible by Windows, Linux & macOS) or *NFS* protocol (accessible by Linux & macOS)
     - can be mounted concurrently by cloud or on-prem - can be cached on Windows Servers with Azure File Sync for faster access